-There’s an official Google Drive app for Mac too — an upgraded 2017 version of which is called Backup & Sync and is sometimes referred to as the new Google Drive.
-Google Drive Backup and Sync download is free and you can expect to install it and have it running in no time and little effort.
+There’s an official Google Drive app for Mac too — you can download it at https://www.google.com/drive/download/.
+The app is free and you can expect to install it and have it running in no time and little effort.

 How To Set Up And Use Google Drive For Mac?